Nonprofit Resources

 A Framework for Faithful Support

 When emergencies and financial hardships arise, the loving Christian community wants to help.
-A well-documented benevolence program process can help ensure that assistance is provided in a way that does not jeopardize your church’s tax-exempt status or the witness and integrity of your ministry.
+A well-documented benevolence program process enables churches to offer compassionate assistance in a way that does not jeopardize their tax-exempt status or the witness and integrity of their ministry.

 This article has been updated.